friendly-bits/POSIX-arrays/README.md

 [TRANSLATION-EXAMPLES.md](/TRANSLATION-EXAMPLES.md)

 ## Performance
 - The code went through multiple rounds of optimization.
 Currently for most use cases, the performance for small arrays (<= 200 elements) is comparable to Bash arrays.
 Functions perform reasonably well with arrays containing up to 2000 elements.
-Higher than that, the performance drops significanly.
+Higher than that, the performance drops at an accelerating rate, mainly because the system takes longer to look up variables in memory.
 - Performance is affected by the length of the strings stored in the array, and for associative arrays, by the length of the strings used as keys.
 - Performance is also affected by the workload - more on that in the Limitations section.